aleksha/data-analysis-tutorial/session-1/README.md

 Here, idea is quite simple.
 Each event in MLE fitting has certain contribution to the signal and background part of likelihood function.
-One can calculate a statistical weight for each event with rearkble properties, which allow to use them to detrmine distribution of a control variable.
+One can calculate a statistical weight for each event with remarkable properties, which allow using them to determine distribution of a control variable.

 **Important:** control variables have to be independent on a discriminating variable(s)!